danielegasparri/span-gui/docs/manual.md

 The menu bar was introduced in version 4.5 of SPAN, offering several helpful options to enhance your experience with spectral analysis.
 Here is a detailed overview of some options that you won't find in the main panel (unless you are using the Android version):

-1. File --> Save Parameters...: Allows you to save all parameters and values from the main panel and the various parameter windows of the tasks in a .json file.
+1. File --> Save Parameters...: Allows to save all parameters and values from the main panel and the various parameter windows of the tasks in a .json file.
 This feature is very useful as it enables you to preserve any modifications made to parameters, facilitating the restoration of your session each time you reopen SPAN;
-2. File --> Load Parameters...: Allows to load the parameters saved in the .json file.
-This functionality allows you to resume your work with personalised parameters instead of modifying the default ones every time;
+2. File --> Load Parameters...: Allows to load the parameters saved in the .json file;
 3. File --> Restore Default Parameters: Resets all the parameters to their default values.
 Useful if numerous parameter modifications during a lengthy session have resulted in issues, allowing you to start from fresh;
 4. Edit --> Clear All Tasks: Immediately deactivates all tasks activated during the session, enabling a clean restart;
 5. Edit --> Clean Output: Deletes the content of the output window.
 Particularly useful during extended sessions where the generated output may become quite large.
 6. Edit --> Show result folder: shows the location of the "SPAN_results" folder in case you forgot;
-7. Edit --> Change result folder...: create a new "SPAN_results" folder wherever you want to store the results.
+7. Edit --> Change result folder...: create a new "SPAN_results" folder wherever you want.

 Please, report any bug or comment to daniele.gasparri@gmail.com Have fun!